 The Ahuja family was inspired to support University Hospitals Vision 2010 because they understood the powerful impact it would have on health care delivery in the region and beyond.
 As a UH director and Chairman of the Board (2007–2011), Monte Ahuja was intimately aware of the vital role Vision 2010 would serve as the health care needs of the community changed and expanded over the next several decades.
 And, as a member of the UH Development Committee, Monte’s wife, Usha Ahuja, was an active participant with UH leadership throughout the Vision 2010 initiative.

 The Ahuja family continued to support UH with a gift of over $10 million to help build the UH Rainbow Ahuja Center for Women & Children in Cleveland’s MidTown neighborhood.
 The center opened in 2018 and provides close-to-home, high-quality health care and social services for women and children in that community.
 The center is named in honor of the Ahuja family’s generosity.

-Monte Ahuja came to the U.S. in 1969 from India to attend graduate school at Ohio State University.
-There he earned his MS in mechanical engineering in 1970.
-He came to Cleveland and earned his MBA at Cleveland State University while he worked various jobs and struggled to make ends meet.
-As part of his coursework at CSU, he developed the business plan for Transtar, which started to turn a profit after the first year in 1975.
-Today, Transtar is the leading worldwide distributor of quality transmission parts to the motor vehicle repair industry.
-The company has annual revenues of more than $250 million.
+Monte Ahuja came to the United States in 1969 from India to attend graduate school at Ohio State University, where he earned a master’s degree in mechanical engineering.
+He then came to Cleveland where he completed his MBA at Cleveland State University (CSU), while working various jobs to support himself and his education.
+As part of his coursework at CSU, he developed the business plan for Transtar, which was profitable after the first year in 1975.
+Today, Transtar Industries is the leading worldwide distributor of quality transmission parts to the motor vehicle repair industry, with annual revenues of more than $550 million.